If you’re heading to Thredbo, Perisher or Charlotte’s Pass this season, you’ll be passing through the town of Jindabyne.

 If you’re looking for some alone time with your significant other, get in touch with Snowy Mountains Babysitting.
 They can cover off daytime care if you’re skiing and snowboarding, and give you the option of bringing your kids to the resort even if you’re staying in Jindabyne, just in case you’d prefer them in closer proximity to you.
 They also offer evening or multi-day services to cover off any holiday needs.

-Last but not least… if you’re staying in Jindabyne for a winter holiday, put it on your bucket list to return in the summer.
+And…if you’re staying in Jindabyne for a winter holiday, put it on your bucket list to return in the summer.
 While many people come exclusively in the winter, the warm temperatures make for perfect weather for relaxing by the lake, paddle-boarding or fly fishing; plus there’s plenty of hiking, biking and festivals to enjoy, making the year-round experience a seriously special one in this town.

 Have you been to Jindabyne?
 What are your local tips?